Rlc. Winter Harvest

 Welcome to the website of the McAllen International Orchid Society (MIOS) Journal.
 The MIOS Journal is a monthly print publication devoted to the study of orchids.
 It includes articles that are scientific, horticultural, historic, and popular in nature.
 The unifying theme is orchids.
 This website contains only a selection of articles from the printed journal.

 The MIOS itself is physically located in McAllen, TX and conducts monthly meetings.
-However, it has corresponding members worldwide, including Belize, Canada, Mexico, South Africa, Sweden, the United Kingdom, and the United States.
+However, it has corresponding members worldwide, including Canada, Mexico, South Africa, Sweden, and the United States.
 The society welcomes new members, wherever they may reside.

-The MIOS's annual membership fee for the year 2013 is thirty dollars U.S. ($30) and includes twelve monthly issues of the MIOS Journal (ISSN 1934-4880).
+The MIOS's annual individual membership fee for 2016 is thirty-five dollars U.S. ($35) and includes twelve monthly issues of the MIOS Journal (ISSN 1934-4880).
 Memberships begun mid-year will still receive all journal issues for that year.
 If interested in joining the society, please contact the MIOS for more information.

 The MIOS Journal is always seeking new authors to write articles and book reviews on any aspect of orchids, be it scientific, horticultural, or popular.
 If interested in writing for the journal, or if you wish to submit an article for possible publication, please contact the editor.